FormulaRacingatUCDavis/VCU-Firmware-FE9-Prototype/README.md

 # Vehicle Control Unit

-This is the *prototype* code for the vehicle control unit, a board that manages the soft state of the car.
-It hosts a finite state machine (FSM) to control this state.
-This code can be run on a PICDuino microcontroller to physically test it using breadboard controls.
+This is the *prototype* code for the vehicle control unit, a board that manages the overall state of the car.
+It uses a finite state machine (FSM) to control this state.
+Although this code is intended to be run on its original hardware, it can be run on a PICDuino microcontroller to physically test it using breadboard controls.

 ## Progress
 ### Completed